sodenn/lexical-beautiful-mentions/README.md

 - **Custom menu and menu item**: You can customize the look and behavior of the menu that displays the mention suggestions.
 - **Additional metadata**: You can add additional metadata to the mention items, which will be included in the mention nodes when serializing the editor content.
 - **Custom mention component**: You can replace the default mention component with a custom component of your choice.
-- **Clipboard support**: Copy and paste mentions works out of the box.

 ## Installation